thislight/luabundler/docs/manual.md

 }
 ````

-Setting the map with an table, the key will be the parent package, the value will be interpreted as the sub package.
+Setting the map with a table, the key will be the parent package, the value will be interpreted as the child package.
 For example:

 ````lua
 myprogram = {"entrypoint", "utils"}
 ````

-is same as
+is the same as
 ````lua
 "myporgram.entrypoint",
 "myprogram.utils",